textileio/powergate/ffs/Design.md

 The picture has an advanced scenario where different _API_ instances are wired to different _Scheduler_ instances.
 Component names prefixed with * don't exist but are mentioned as possible implementations of existing interfaces.

 The central idea about the design is that an _API_ defines the desired storing state for a _Cid_ using a _CidConfig_ struct.
-This struct has infromation about desired storing state configuration in the Hot and Cold storages.
+This struct has information about desired storing state configuration in the Hot and Cold storages.

 When a new or updated _CidConfig_ is pushed in an _API_, it delegates this work to the _Scheduler_.
 The _Scheduler_ will execute whatever work is necessary to comply with the new/updated Cid configuration.